When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Wooden Sled

-This steel and wood kids snow sled is good for young and old.
-Suitable for ages 5 years and up, it can hold up to 250 pounds — ideal for sledding down the slopes with your kids in tow.
+This classic steel and wood kids snow sled is a winter staple.
+Suitable for ages 5 and up, it holds up to 250 pounds, making it tough enough for adults, too.

 Best Snow Sculpting Toy For Kids